GermanHeim/svelte-shortener/README.md

 ## Acknowledgments

-The UI is based on Pocketbase.</br>
+The UI is highly inspired on Pocketbase.</br>
 The logo was made from the PocketBase's logo, using Feather's link icon.
 The background that is used was made by [rawpixel.com](https://rawpixel.com) and it was downloaded from [Freepik](https://www.freepik.com/free-vector/monochrome-abstract-contour-line-illustration_3841780.htm#query=topography&position=10&from_view=keyword).